Caffeine Addiction: Symptoms, Causes, Effects, Treatments, and Prevention.

 1. Physical Dependence

 One of the hallmark signs of caffeine addiction is physical dependence, where the body becomes reliant on regular caffeine intake to function normally.
-According to Griffiths, R. R. et al. 2000, “Caffeine as a model drug of dependence: Recent developments in understanding caffeine withdrawal, the caffeine dependence syndrome, and caffeine negative reinforcement,” suggest that 9% to 30% percent of caffeine consumers caffeine dependent according to DSM-IV criteria.
+According to Griffiths, R. R. et al. 2000, “Caffeine as a model drug of dependence: Recent developments in understanding caffeine withdrawal, the caffeine dependence syndrome, and caffeine negative reinforcement,” suggest that 9% to 30% percent of caffeine consumers are caffeine dependent according to DSM-IV criteria.

 When caffeine consumption is reduced or stopped abruptly, withdrawal symptoms emerge.
 These symptoms often include headaches, fatigue, irritability, and difficulty concentrating.
 The severity of withdrawal symptoms varies depending on factors such as the level of caffeine dependence and individual tolerance.